maxjski/discord-poll-bot/README.md

 # Simple Poll Bot for Discord
 This project is a simple poll bot created for Discord to add images to polls.
 Utilizing the Discord.js library, this bot allows users to create image-enhanced polls within their Discord servers.
+It does make use of any databases and is easy to set up.

 ## Requirements
 - Node.js v18.16.0